The-Creator-AI/CLI/README.md

-## Intro
+## LLM Code Assistant

-This script creates a single prompt with all the code from the repo.
+This is a simple script that uses a large language model (LLM) to help you make code changes to your project.
+The script takes a code diff as input and uses the LLM to help you apply the diff, suggest improvements, or generate commit messages.

 ## To use:
 1. Install the Script Globally: